58191554/Computer_Vision_ECE4513/README.md

 # Computer_Vision_longda
-This is the Course Project from CUHKSZ, feel free to learn:)
+This is the 2022 Fall Course Project from CUHKSZ, feel free to learn:)

 # Slides
 Professor Li Zhen in CUHKSZ